CFGEIER/YDI_imaging/docs/AFNI_analysis/afni_analysis.rst

 2. Run 'dcm2niix' to reconstruct 2D images (dicom files) into 3D and 3D+time.

-3. Transfer the *.nii and *.json files for the anatomical images (T1) and the functional images (T2*) to specific file locations on GACRC
+3. Transfer the *.nii and *.json files for the anatomical images (T1) and the functional images (T2*) to specific file locations on GACRC using GlobusConnect Personal.

 4. Run the @SSwarper program to skull-strip and then non-linearly warp and transform the participant's anatomical image to standardized space (Haskins Pediatric Template).